 The first improvement

 In 1935 AC Milan sold the stadium to the City of Milan that, three years later, decided to enlarge it.
 Football was becoming a mass phenomenon and San Siro needed to be prepared.
-The extension project – designed by architect Rocca and engineer Calzolari – exploited the existing structures supporting a overhang terraces system and a series of external access ramp.
-The original capacity of 150 thousand seats was reduced to slightly less than 100 thousand in 1952 by a City of Milan deliberation.
-The inauguration of the newly improved stadium – the improvement works ended in 1939 with an expenditure of 5,100,00 Italian liras – happened on May, 13th 1939 with a match between Italy and England (2-2) that earned 1,200,000 Italian liras.
+The project – designed by architect Rocca and engineer Calzolari – exploited the existing structures supporting an overhang terraces system and a series of external access ramps.
+The original capacity of 150 thousand seats was reduced to slightly less than 100 thousand in 1952.
+The inauguration of the newly improved stadium – the improvement works ended in 1939 with an expenditure of 5,100,00 Italian Lira – was on May, 13 1939 with a match between Italy and England (2-2) that earned 1,200,000 Italian Lira.

 The second renewal

-In 1954 works for the second enlargement started, and were completed twelve months later, with the inauguration on October 26th, 1955: the San Siro capacity was extended to 85 thousand seats.
+In 1954 the works for the second enlargement started and were completed twelve months later, with the inauguration on October 26th, 1955: San Siro’s capacity was extended to 85 thousand seats.
 The first lighting system was put in place in 1957.
 In 1967, instead, the first electronic scoreboard was installed.
-In 1979 the lightning system was replaced with a newer one, and the second tier renovated.
-On March, 3rd 1980, with a plaque set at the main entrance, the Stadium was named after Giuseppe Meazza, unforgotten champion that played for both AC Milan and Inter Milan, and deceased the year before.
-In 1986 the first tier’s seats were numbered with colored seats: red for the centre tribune, orange for the opposite tribune, green under the north tribune and blue for the AC Milan fan’s tribune.
+In 1979 the lighting system was replaced with a newer one, and the second tier was renovated.
+On March, 3rd 1980, with a plaque set at the main entrance, the Stadium was named after Giuseppe Meazza, unforgotten champion that played for both AC Milan and FC Inter, and who passed away the year before.
+In 1986 the first tier’s seats were numbered with coloured seats: red for the central stand, orange for the opposite stand, green under the north stand and blue for AC Milan fan’s stands.

 The third tier

-On the occasion of the 1990 World Cup, the City of Milan decided to start the renovation of the “Meazza” stadium, abandoning the idea of building a brand new stadium due to the high costs and the strict timetable.
-The first thought was to design a futuristic solution and architecturally astonishing: build the third tier and cover all seating places.
-The project, signed by architect Giancarlo Ragazzi, architect Enrico Hoffer and engineer Leo Finzi requires autonomous support upon which have the tier rest, located around the existing Stadium.
+On the occasion of 1990 World Cup, the City of Milan decided to start the renovation of the “Meazza” stadium, abandoning the idea of building a brand new stadium due to high costs and strict timetable.
+The first idea was to design a futuristic and architecturally astonishing solution: building the third tier and cover all seating places.
+The project, signed by architect Giancarlo Ragazzi, architect Enrico Hoffer and engineer Leo Finzi requires an autonomous support for the third tier, located around the existing Stadium.
 Eleven towers were built with reinforced concrete giving access to the terraces, four of which give support to the reticular beam for the roofing.
-For an increased comfort, all seats installed are ergonomic, numbered and colored differently for each of the Stadium sections.
-The 85,700 resulting seats are all built with a polycarbonate sheet, guaranteeing more comfort for the audience.
-A new lightning system as well as a heating system for the pitch, to keep the temperature controlled and avoid ice formation, were installed.
-On June, 8th 1990 the Stadium hosts the inauguration match of the FIFA World Cup Argentina - Cameron.
+For an increased comfort, all seats installed are ergonomic, numbered and coloured differently for each of the Stadium sections.
+The 85,700 seats are all built with a polycarbonate sheet, guaranteeing more comfort for the fans.
+A new lighting system as well as a heating system for the pitch, to keep the temperature controlled and avoid ice formation, were installed.
+On June, 8th 1990 the Stadium hosts the inauguration match of the FIFA World Cup Argentina vs Cameron.
 Since then, Milan’s “Temple of football” hosted, and still hosts, every Sunday, thousands of fans’ passion.
-In summer 2008, after a renovation to fulfill the UEFA standards, the capacity of the San Siro stadium was reduced to 80,018 seats.
+In summer 2008, after a renovation to fulfil UEFA standards, the capacity of the San Siro stadium was reduced to 80,018 seats.

-To build the San Siro were used one thousand tons of concrete, 3,500 cubic meters of sand and 150 tons of reinforcing steel.
-To mark the pitch lines 80 kilos of chalk are used.
+To build the San Siro the builders used one thousand tonnes of concrete, 3,500 cubic meters of sand and 150 tonnes of reinforced steel.
+80 kilos of chalk were used to mark the pitch lines.
 The pitch is 105 meters long and 68 meters wide.
-The perimeter beam of the stadium are 204 and 296 meters long respectively and weight 1,100 and 2,000 tons each.
-On the roofing are installed 256 projectors that work with halide vapors lamps at 3,500 watt.
-To carry out the main renovation works, two cranes 64 meters height were especially built.
-Inside those cranes are located an emergency ladder and a lift with a payload of 1,000 kilos.
-The San Siro stadium is located next to Milan’s hippodrome and is about 6 kilometers from city centre.
+The stadium’s perimeter beams are 204 and 296 meters long respectively and weight 1,100 and 2,000 tonnes each.
+On the roofing, there are 256 projectors that work with halide vapours lamps at 3,500 watts.
+To carry out the main renovation works, two cranes 64 meters height were specially built.
+Inside those cranes, there were an emergency ladder and a lift with a payload of 1,000 kilos.
+San Siro stadium is located next to Milan’s hippodrome and is about 6 kilometres from city centre.